 Company culture manifests itself in the work we do, and how we go about doing it.
 Before spending too much time planning your next virtual happy hour, take stock of your collaboration tools, hiring practices, and managerial staff’s acumen.

-Your collaboration tools should meet the productivity needs of all workers, and not favor those who are willing and able to report to the office.
+Your collaboration tools should meet the productivity needs of all workers, and not favor those who report to the office.
 Hiring decisions need to be made deliberately than ever, with purpose and measured against tangible values.
 Finally, invest in developing your managers to be the champions of culture within your organization.
 Every interaction is an opportunity to lead by example in making yours a company for the ages.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.